MikeAnthonyG/maniple/README.md

 ### Working with a function that is already created

+Download and package all requisite packages and deploy:

     $ maniple deploy

+Only update your script (ie don't re-download packages):

+     $ maniple deploy -u

 ### Updating multiple functions in the same terraform file